In this guide we’ll take a look at the best inflatable water slides for the UK market.

 More Detailed Inflatable Water Slide Reviews

 This BeBop combination bouncy castle and waterslide is tons of fun for kids aged 3-10.
+It wins top spot for the best kids inflatable water slide for the UK market!

 It measures 400cms by 350cms by 240cms, which is more than enough room for four kids to enjoy bouncing, splashing and laughing to their heart’s content.